shoebappa/vagrant-meteor-windows/readme.md

 ## Create an SSH Key to connect to the VM

 Download Putty and PuttyGen from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html to SSH into the VM and to convert the Vagrant SSH Key to a Putty style ppk that can be used by Putty, WinSCP, and Eldos SFTP Net Drive.
-Once you have puttygen, load the Vagrant key found under `C:\Users\[Your Username]\.vagrant.d\insecure_private_key`, then save it back out (I didn't use a password for the key, but perhaps there is a reason to).
+Once you have puttygen, load the Vagrant key found under `C:\Users\[Your Username]\.vagrant.d\insecure_private_key`, then save it back out to a ppk file (I didn't use a password for the key, but perhaps there is a reason to).

 Open Putty, use IP `10.11.12.13` and port `22`, Click "Connection > Data" in the tree and put Auto-login username "vagrant", then go to "SSH > Auth" and Browse in the "Private key file" to the ppk you generated with Puttygen.
 Now Go back to the main screen by clicking "Session" in the Tree, and type a relevant name in the "Saved Sessions" such as "Vagrant Meteor" and click save.
 This will save the IP Address, Login Name and Key location for the next time you run Putty and you can just click the saved session.
 Running this should give you a SSH Terminal to the Vagrant virtualized Linux box.